Are You One Required To File IRS 1040 Forms?

 or statement according to the forms and regulations prescribed by the Secretary.
 Every person required to make a returnor statement shall include therein the information required by such forms or regulations.

-The term "statement" as used in26 USC 6011(a) means theIRS W-2 Form.
-You will need to locate the full text of the
+The term "statement" as used in26 USC 6011(a) means theIRS W-2 Statement Form.

 Federal Register so that you can introduce it into thecourt as evidence.
 You may locate theFederal Register in adepository library of your state(usually at thestate capital) or at yourlaw library.